Fixitfetish/fpga_potpourri/VHDL/dspcore2/doc/complex_mult1add1.md

   - Multiplier output contributes to ALU result when inputs X and Y are valid.
   - Z input contributes when Z is valid.
   - Chain input contributes when CHAININ is valid.
-  - Accumulator feedback contributes when CLR=0 and round bit when CLR=1.
+  - Accumulator feedback contributes when CLR=0.
+Round bit is added when CLR=1 and rounding is enabled.
 * Dynamic complex conjugate of X and/or Y is supported.
 * Dynamic product negation is supported.
 * In general, leave unused inputs unconnected/open or set constant invalid and zero to save resources and to improve timing.